Nervosys/Botnix/docs/languages-frameworks/lua.section.md

 #### Lua environment defined in `~/.config/nixpkgs/config.nix` {#lua-environment-defined-in-.confignixpkgsconfig.nix}

-If you prefer to, you could also add the environment as a package override to the Nixpkgs set, e.g. using `config.nix`,
+If you prefer to, you could also add the environment as a package override to the Botpkgs set, e.g. using `config.nix`,

 ```nix